-If you’re wondering how to explain unemployment gaps during your next interview, just follow these tips from a leading provider of third shift jobs in Nashville, TN.
+If you’re wondering how to explain unemployment gaps during your next interview, just follow these tips.

 Don’t get caught off guard when it comes to discussing unemployment or gaps in your work history.
 Always remember to keep it positive when you describe them, no matter what the reason was.